 The amendments to the Housing Act, which entered into force on 1 July 2015, limit the scope of business activities of housing associations.
 The amendments, together with the Landlord Levy, initially resulted in the delay of investments by housing associations.
 The legal conditions under which these investments must take place under the Housing Act have since been confirmed and accordingly, investments have recommenced.
+In addition in 2020, Dutch Ministry of the Interior and Kingdom Relations, the Association of Dutch Housing Associations and the Association of Dutch Municipalities agreed that together, they would accelerate the construction of public-sector rented homes and increase construction output to at least 85,000 homes per year.
+There is also a significant push from housing associations to make their existing house stock more sustainable by 2021.
+This new construction and sustainability push will require greater financial scope in the housing association sector to accomplish these social challenges in the future.
 Therefore, BNG Bank expects an increase in investments in the coming years.
-However, these expectations may prove inaccurate and conditions may worsen particularly in context of the COVID-19 pandemic.
+However, any of these expectations may prove inaccurate and conditions may worsen or planned investments may not happen.
 See "BNG Bank N.V. - Products and Services - Housing Associations" for more information.

-During 2019, although BNG Bank's lending to the healthcare sector decreased slightly to 8.4% of total lending by BNG Bank (2018: 8.5%).
-The healthcare sector continued to experience higher than expected financing requirements in 2019, mainly due to the ongoing effects of a substantial reform of the Dutch healthcare system, which incorporated de-institutionalisation (keeping patients outside healthcare institutions) and strong cost-cutting incentives for healthcare institutions.
-The insecurity caused by a large number of policy changes has made healthcare institutions hesitant to enter into long-term commitments.
+The COVID-19 pandemic placed a significant financial strain on the healthcare sector in the Netherlands.
+During 2020, BNG Bank's lending to the healthcare sector remained consistent at 6.2% of total lending by BNG Bank (2019: 8.4%).
+Although the healthcare sector continued to experience higher than expected financing requirements in 2020 mainly due to the impact of COVID-19, he insecurity caused by a large number of policy changes to the Dutch healthcare system (including de-institutionalisation (keeping patients outside healthcare institutions) and strong cost-cutting incentives for healthcare institutions) has made healthcare institutions hesitant to enter into long-term commitments.
 Mainly due to the higher financial risks in the healthcare sector, the Healthcare Sector Guarantee Fund (Waarborgfonds voor de Zorgsector, "WfZ") has become more restrictive in respect of providing guarantees, thereby limiting access to the guaranteed funding structure for BNG Bank's clients.
-In a reversal of previous efforts to decentralize and deregulate the healthcare sector, in mid-2020, the Dutch government is expected to present an outline policy memorandum that will set out the government's plans to reassume greater responsibility for many aspects of the coordination of healthcare.
+In a reversal of previous efforts to decentralize and deregulate the healthcare sector, in mid-2020, the Dutch government, health insurance companies and other stakeholders designed a safety net for the healthcare sector to keep the financial impact of the pandemic on the healthcare sector to a minimum.
+The financial stability of the healthcare sector and the demand for credit, and consequently demand for the healthcare sector for BNG Bank's lending, in 2021 will depend on the further development of the COVID-19 pandemic and the manner in which the safety net will be continued.